- Where can I find the rules?

 - no intention to study;

-- work permitted only as a domestic helper in a private household.
+- work permitted only as a domestic worker.

-Can the visa be extended and does it lead to ILR?
+Can the visa be extended and does it lead to settlement?

 A domestic worker visa can only be extended if the person was initially granted permission to stay for less than six months.
 Otherwise they have to leave the UK and make a fresh application.